ptsim/vecbackup/README.md

 You will find the ```vecbackup``` binary in the current directory.

-Latest version built and tested with Golang 1.10.1 on OSX 10.12/10.13.
+The latest version was built and tested with Golang 1.10.1 on OSX 10.12/10.13.

-Earlier version tested with Golang 1.7 on Raspian on Raspberry Pi Model B 256MB.
+Earlier version was tested with Golang 1.7 on Raspian on Raspberry Pi Model B 256MB.

 ## Technical FAQ